mppmu/qmc/README.md

 `U cudathreadsperblock`

 The number of threads per block to be launched on each CUDA device.
 CUDA kernels launched by the qmc library have the execution configuration `<<< cudablocks, cudathreadsperblock >>>`.
-For more information on how to optimally configure these parameters for your hardware and/or integral refer to the Nvidia guidelines.
+For more information on how to optimally configure these parameters for your hardware and/or integral refer to the NVIDIA guidelines.

 Default: (determined at run time).